Zulu-Inuoe/raw-bindings-sdl2/README.md

 ## Dependencies

+Lisp:

 * [cffi](https://common-lisp.net/project/cffi/)
 * [defpackage-plus](https://github.com/rpav/defpackage-plus)
 * [libffi](https://sourceware.org/libffi/) runtime library (optional, see below)

+Runtime:

 * [SDL2](https://www.libsdl.org/) version 2.0.6 runtime libraries

 Certain, relatively obscure SDL2 functions require foreign-structures-by-value.
 This is provided by the cffi-libffi system, which in term depends on the libffi native runtime library.

-If cffi-libffi is loaded at read-time, these functions will be available, otherwise they will not be defined.
+If cffi-libffi is available when loading, these functions will be available, otherwise they will not be defined.

 These functions are enumerated here: